COVID-19: Researchers find new routes for oxygen | DW | 26.05.2021

 But they say that when they used their method of providing oxygen through the rectum, 75% of mice survived 50 minutes of deadly low-oxygen conditions.

-The procedure is "limited to 20-60 minutes and is not a permanent rescue," say the researchers.
+The procedure is "limited to 20-60 minutes and is not a permanent rescue," the researchers said.

-They say they also had to scrape the intestinal lining for the method to work.
+They said they also had to scrape the intestinal lining for the method to work.

-That makes it unlikely to be clinically feasible, especially in severely ill patients, they say.
+That makes it unlikely to be clinically feasible, especially in severely ill patients, they said.
 And other experts in the field agree.

-"The intestine was scraped to thin it, so that oxygen could be absorbed by thin membranes, and that showed the improved oxygenation," said Dr Akshay Budhraja, a pulmonary consultant at the Aakash Healthcare Super Speciality Hospital in New Delhi.
+"The intestine was scraped to thin it so that oxygen could be absorbed by thin membranes, and that showed the improved oxygenation," Dr. Akshay Budhraja, a pulmonary consultant at the Aakash Healthcare Super Speciality Hospital in New Delhi, told DW.

-"But this idea seems impractical on humans, considering the complex human anatomy and the procedure of thinning the intestine or any other visceral layer in a sick patient," Budharaja told DW.
+"But this idea seems impractical on humans, considering the complex human anatomy and the procedure of thinning the intestine or any other visceral layer in a sick patient," Budhraja said

 Budharaja was not involved in the Japanese study.
 But India is battling an intensive wave of COVID-19 infections and has a shortage of traditional ventilation machines as a result.
 So, any new research would be welcome.
 And not only there.